kaustubhsunilrane/chemical_process_calculations/README.md

 The course is offered at IIT Gandhinagar to the undergraduate students.
 It is a required course for completing the B.Tech. degree in Chemical Engineering.
 It is targeted towards students in the second year of the undergraduate program.
 The weekly schedule will involve 1 lecture, 2 tutorials and 1 assignment.
+Credits: 2

 Schedule:
 Lecture: Mondays from 12:05 to 1:00pm